 3. Use the T-Stop to Slow Down Your Quads

 The T-stop works pretty much like the toe stop drag.
-The only difference between a toe stop drag and a T stop is that when performing the former, you count on the brake when doing the latter, you rely on the wheels.
+The only difference between a toe stop drag and a T stop is that when performing the former, you count on the brake and when doing the latter, you rely on the roller skate’s wheels.

 To pull off this stop, get gliding forward as you did when using the brake to stop.
 Then, transfer your weight to one of your feet and lift the dominant foot.
 Well, you can lift whichever foot you like, but I’ve found that using the dominant foot to do the stopping works better.